Seohyun: 2017–2018: Solo debut and departure from SM Entertainment

-2019–present: New agency and continued acting career
+2019–2024: New agency and continued acting career

 In March 2019, Seohyun signed with Namoo Actors.
 A year after signing with her new agency, she starred in the short drama Hello Dracula.
 She played the role of An-na, an elementary school teacher who hid her emotions from her mother since the day she came out to her as a lesbian.
 Later that year, she starred in the JTBC television series Private Lives as Cha Joo-eun, a swindler who has to choose a deceptive path to survive in Korea.

 In February 2022, Seohyun made her debut in a movie as a lead actress in the Netflix original movie Love and Leashes, based on the webtoon Moral Sense.
 She played the character of Jung Jiwoo, a competent public relations team member who accidentally found out her co-worker's BDSM desires.
 Her portrayal of the role earned her a nomination for the Best New Actress award under the Film category at the 58th Baeksang Arts Awards.
 In April 2022, Seohyun renewed her contract with Namoo Actors.

 In June 2022, Seohyun starred in the KBS fantasy romance series Jinxed at First, She played the character Lee Seul-bi, who has the special ability of seeing the future of any person she touches.
 The role earned her the Best New Actress award at the 2022 KBS Drama Awards, as well as the Best Couple Award with the male lead co-actor Na In-woo.

+In September 2023, she starred in the Netflix original series, Song of the Bandits.
+She played the character Nam Hee Shin, an independence activist disguised as the head of the Railway Bureau of the Japanese Government-General of Korea who has hidden her true identity.

+2025–present: Departure from Namoo Actors and new agency

+On April 24, 2025, Seohyun ended her contract with Namoo Actors.

+Seohyun starred in action-horror film Holy Night: Demon Hunters as Sharon, an exorcist and a member of the trio of demon hunters called 'Holy Night'.
+It was released on April 30, 2025 in 933 screens.
+It opened at first place on Korean box office with 121,321 admissions and a gross of US$680,433.
+As of 16 June 2025, the film has grossed US$6,497,280 worldwide.

+On May 15, 2025, Seohyun signed an exclusive contract with Lead Entertainment.

+After three years, Seohyun return to the small screen via romantic-comedy series, The First Night with the Duke.
+The series premiered on KBS2 on June 11, 2025.
+She played the role of K, a contemporary college student who awakens unexpectedly inside her beloved historical romance book.
+She possessed the body of a supporting character in the novel named Cha Seon-chaek and unexpectedly changed the plot of the novel.